 The appearance of white particles in urine may change, depending on the underlying cause of the issue.

-Symptoms may appear in different ways, including:
+Symptoms may show up in different ways, including:

 - white flakes in the urine

 An underlying medical condition will often cause a few other symptoms to appear.
 These are important to note, as they will help a doctor diagnose and treat the problem.

 Some causes of white particles in the urine, such as pregnancy and ovulation, are considered normal and require no treatment.

 If a person notices any additional symptoms, such as itching or pain, they may need to speak with a doctor.

 Additional symptoms may be a sign of an underlying condition or infection that requires prompt treatment.
 Anyone who has frequent white particles in the urine or is uncertain about the cause should also speak with a doctor.

 Receiving a proper diagnosis and treatment are the best ways to prevent any possible complications.

 Genital discharge is often the cause of white particles in the urine.
 Finding the underlying cause of this discharge is essential for getting the right treatment.
 Many cases are easily treatable with a doctor’s help.